 Publications and Preprints

 You can find our full publication list on Google Scholar.
-Please reach out if you don’t have access to a paper and we'll send you a copy.
+Please reach out if you need access to a paper and we'll send you a copy.

 2025